Tommrodrigues/Blog/content/posts/My DIY Smart Lights/index.md

 ## The controller

-To achieve pulse width modulation with something like [NodeMCU](https://www.nodemcu.com/index_en.html), you need attach a transistor which can convey the controller's PWM to the LED strip using the correct voltages.
+To achieve pulse width modulation with something like [NodeMCU](https://www.nodemcu.com/index_en.html), you need to attach a transistor that can convey the controller's PWM to the LED strip using the correct voltages.
 See [here](https://github.com/Tommrodrigues/homebridge-web-rgb/tree/master/examples) for the circuit and code.

 However, getting the correct parts and soldering everything together can be an unnecessary hassle.